zobot/FSND/projects/02_trivia_api/starter/backend/README.md

 POST '/questions'
 POST '/quizzes'

 GET '/questions'
-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
-- Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Fetches a list of paginated questions
+- Request Arguments: page: Determines which page of questions to display.
+Each page is 10 questions long.
+- Returns: If successful, returns a message with the following structure:

+Example:
+/questions?page=1

+Responds:
 {'categories': {'1': 'Science', '2': 'Art', '3': 'Geography', '4': 'History', '5': 'Entertainment', '6': 'Sports'},
 'current_category': None,
 'message': 'GET Success',